 Welcome to our class page.
 I hope you find all the pages useful and informative.
 If there is anything else you would like to know, or have any questions, please do not hesitate to contact me.

 Your child will receive a piece of literacy, numeracy and sometimes other pieces of homework each week.
-This homework will be set online, in Google Classroom, on a Monday and is to be returned by the following Monday.

 Encourage your child to work independently on their homework.
 Don’t just give them answers, but if they need hints or reminders for how to do the work, this can help them to learn.
 Please feel free email me any questions regarding the children’s homework.